 The Working Group Association is headquartered in Berlin.
 In order to carry out its tasks and manage the business of the association, a liaison office (European Representation) was set up in Brussels in 1993.
-The Brussels office consists of seven employees.
+The Brussels office consists of eight employees.

 The members of the Working Group Association (available in German language only) are the federal umbrella associations of the German social insurance system consisting of statutory pension insurance, statutory accident insurance, statutory health and long-term care insurance, and the federal associations of the health and long-term care insurance.

 The bodies of the Association are the Annual General Meeting and the European Coordinating Committee (EKA).